nimjump/game/README.md

 > There are currently two known cheating vectors:

->
+>NimJump is complete and fully functional.
+A significant portion of the development effort was dedicated to designing a minimal client-authority architecture, centered around deterministic map generation and server-side replay verification.

 > 1. **Gameplay automation (bot).** While technically possible, developing a competitive bot is expected to require significant effort for relatively little practical benefit.
 The game is primarily skill-based, making this attack economically unattractive.

 >

 > 2. **Arbitrary seed generation.** To support offline play, the current implementation generates the game seed on the client.
 A malicious user could repeatedly generate seeds until finding one that produces a favorable game.
 This limitation is currently accepted because offline play is considered a core feature of the game.
-Given the complexity of this attack and the importance of offline play, this tradeoff was considered acceptable for the current release.
+Given the complexity of this attack and the importance of offline play, this tradeoff was considered acceptable by me for the current release.

 >